 We also give you full control over your assets.
 When staking on a network you often have some governance rights that allow you to vote for or against decisions that are proposed for that network.
 When staking with Ledger, through our Ledger Live product, you maintain the freedom to make your own decision and therefore influence governance of the networks.
 This is unlike most crypto exchanges, who can vote on your behalf.

-Our goal at Ledger is to continue to provide more assets for you to stake (we currently have Tezos and Tron), make sure you have the most secure way to do that and give you help and full freedom to take part in your favourite blockchain networks.
+Our goal at Ledger is to continue to provide more assets for you to stake (we currently have Tezos, Tron, Cosmos and Polkadot), make sure you have the most secure way to do that which gives you full freedom to take part in your favourite blockchain networks.
 We expect increased interest in staking over the next few years from Gen Z and beyond.